"The 4Dx function analysis is unique because it can provide the spatial and functional information we need to optimize treatment for each patient."

 Our 4D lung imaging technology takes a unique approach to imaging lung function.
 X-ray images are acquired simultaneously from different directions on existing hospital X-ray imaging systems.
 Using image-processing methods adapted from aerospace engineering, the movement of the lung tissue from each view is collectively tracked.
 Our unique, proven algorithms combine this information to reconstruct the flow of air throughout all airways of the lung.
 Since our technology uses images from a very limited number of different angles (compared to many hundreds of different angles in a full CT scan), the radiation dose is dramatically lower than CT.
 Furthermore, the limited number of angles means that scans are captured quickly: a breath is scanned in the time required to take that breath – just a few seconds.

 Our technology fills critical and unmet needs in lung imaging.
-This technology has clear applications in both a human clinical setting for medical imaging and diagnostics and in contract research for drug development.
+This technology has clear applications in both a human clinical setting for medical imaging and analysis as well in contract research for drug development.
 The technology is proven in small animal models and clinical study applications are underway.
-We, along with many collabotors from various research groups have already used the technology to investigate conditions including cystic fibrosis and asthma, as well as in developing infant resuscitation techniques.
+We, along with many collaborators from various research groups have already used the technology to investigate conditions including cystic fibrosis and asthma, as well as in developing infant resuscitation techniques.
 In addition to these early stage studies, this technology has the potential to assist in the development of new respiratory drug treatments and refine or accelerate the progress of respiratory drugs already under development.

 More than $25 billion is spent each year on respiratory diagnostic procedures globally, but today’s respiratory patients are often treated with medical equipment and technology created in the 1970s.
 4Dx image analysis technology has enormous scope for life-changing advancement, enhancing diagnostic performance and accuracy across the following three market segments:

-4Dx’s patented technology revolutionises diagnosis by delivering high-resolution, quantitative functional information, from low-dose and non-invasive scanning.
-It’s far reaching potential provides unprecedented levels of detail for the diagnosis and monitoring of debilitating respiratory conditions such as Chronic Obstructive Pulmonary Disease, Cystic Fibrosis and Asthma.
+4Dx’s patented technology revolutionises the respiratory disease care cycle by delivering high-resolution, quantitative functional information, from low-dose and non-invasive scanning.
+4DxV provides unprecedented levels of detail for the analysis and management of debilitating respiratory diseases ranging from asthma to lung cancer.
 It is a true breakthrough for providing invaluable information to improve patient outcomes through better treatment planning and monitoring of treatment effectiveness.

-Further applications of the 4Dx technology include Neonatal and Pediatrics plus Pharmaceutical Research.
+Further applications of the 4Dx technology include Neonatal and Pediatrics plus Pharmaceutical Research as described in further detail below.

 Neonatal and Pediatrics